Entropy-stable positivity-preserving DG schemes for Boltzmann-Poisson models of collisional electronic transport along energy bands: Stability of DG schemes under entropy norms

-\begin{theorem} \emph{(Stability under the entropy norm $ \int f_h \, g_h e^H \, s(\omega) d\vec{\omega} d\vec{x}$ for a given potential $\Phi(x,t)$):} Consider the semi-discrete solution $f_h$ to the DG formulation for the BP system in radial energy-angular coordinates (assuming a Kane band model) under periodic and specular reflection boundary conditions.
-We have then that
+We state now our result regarding the stability under an entropy norm for this problem under periodic and specular reflection boundary conditions. \begin{theorem} \emph{(Stability under the entropy norm $ \int f_h \, g_h e^H \, s(\omega) d\vec{\omega} d\vec{x}$ for a given potential $\Phi(x,t)$):} Consider the semi-discrete solution $f_h$ to the DG formulation for the BP system in radial energy-angular coordinates (assuming a Kane band model) under periodic and specular reflection boundary conditions.
+We have then